haberdashPI/Weber.jl/docs/src/start.md

 ```

 This will create a set of files in your current directory to get you started
-creating your experiment.
+creating your experiment project.
 Open the file called run_simple.jl in Atom.

 Remove all text in run_simple.jl and replace it with the following.